yale-mgt-656/arduino-led-activity/README.md

 onto your laptop.
 We'll write a program with the IDE and upload it via the USB cable onto the Arduino.

+All of these directions in this section are based on the "Getting Started with Arduino" guides, so if you run into trouble, take a look at those guides.
+Here are the versions for [Windows](https://www.arduino.cc/en/Guide/Windows#toc4) and [Mac](https://www.arduino.cc/en/Guide/MacOSX).
+The only possible complicated part is that, on Windows, you might need to [install some drivers](https://www.arduino.cc/en/Guide/Windows#toc4) if it doesn't happen automatically.
+On a Mac, it should "just work".)

-Once you've installed the Arduino IDE, you'll want to load up the "blink" example code.
+Once you've installed the Arduino IDE, you'll want to load up the "blink" example code as discussed in the guides.
 Go to `File > Examples > 01.
-Basics > Blink` as shown in the following images.
+Basics > Blink`, just like I'm doing in the images below.

 ![loading arduino blink example](https://learn.adafruit.com/system/assets/assets/000/002/146/medium800/learn_arduino_opening_blink_example.jpg?1396779947)